openbmc/docs/designs/code-update.md

 - Update settings shall be able to specify when to apply the image, for example immediately or on device reset or on-demand.
+- Able to use Targets to update specific component images using a multi-part image format like PLDM package format.
+- Able to use ForceUpdate to override checks and optimisations to do a force update

 2. Able to retrieve the update progress and status.
 3. Able to produce an interface complaint with